urbanriskmap/cognicity-api-docs/source/includes/_authentication.md

   .catch(err => console.log(err))
 ```

 Some CogniCity endpoints require authentication in the form of either an API key or a JSON Web Token.
-Authentication keys or tokens are passed via the `x-api-key` or `Authorization` headers.
+Authentication keys and tokens are passed via the `x-api-key` or `Authorization` header respectively.
 Endpoints requiring authentication are detailed below.

 `x-api-key: key`